Mother Teresa: Missionaries of Charity

 On 10 September 1946, Teresa experienced what she later described as "the call within the call" when she travelled by train to the Loreto convent in Darjeeling from Calcutta for her annual retreat.
 "I was to leave the convent and help the poor while living among them.
 It was an order.
 To fail would have been to break the faith."
-Joseph Langford later wrote, "Though no one knew it at the time, Sister Teresa had just become Mother Teresa".
+Joseph Langford, MC, founder of her congregation of priests, the Missionaries of Charity Fathers, later wrote, "Though no one knew it at the time, Sister Teresa had just become Mother Teresa".

 She began missionary work with the poor in 1948, replacing her traditional Loreto habit with a simple, white cotton sari with a blue border.
 Mother Teresa adopted Indian citizenship, spent several months in Patna to receive basic medical training at Holy Family Hospital and ventured into the slums.
 She founded a school in Motijhil, Calcutta, before she began tending to the poor and hungry.
-At the beginning of 1949, Mother Teresa was joined in her effort by a group of young women, and she laid the foundation for a new religious community helping the "poorest among the poor".

 Her efforts quickly caught the attention of Indian officials, including the prime minister.
 Mother Teresa wrote in her diary that her first year was fraught with difficulty.
 With no income, she begged for food and supplies and experienced doubt, loneliness and the temptation to return to the comfort of convent life during these early months:

 On 7 October 1950, Mother Teresa received Vatican permission for the diocesan congregation, which would become the Missionaries of Charity.
 In her words, it would care for "the hungry, the naked, the homeless, the crippled, the blind, the lepers, all those people who feel unwanted, unloved, uncared for throughout society, people that have become a burden to the society and are shunned by everyone".